• Regional Healthcare Workforce Development

 The H.O.PE.
 Institute will include:

-• Anatomy in Clay® learning system hands-on workshop.
+• The Anatomy in Clay® learning system.

 broken image